ESL Activities and Games | Teaching just, yet, already, since and for

 A B1 level ESL lesson plan containing activities and games for teaching just, yet, already, since and for with the present perfect.
 Use it as a stand-alone lesson plan, or to supplement an existing one on a similar or related topic.
-The recommended way to view these materials is through the TEFL Handbook app, which gives you offline access to all of the teaching resources on this site.

 A perfect sentence